thedarkwriter/courseware-lms-content/courses/intro_to_console.md

 # An Introduction to the Console
 The Puppet Enterprise Console is a web-based graphical user interface for your infrastructure.
-This is a high level overview of the Console.
-Each main area will be given its own course (i.e. Event Inspector, Live Management, etc.) in the near future.
+This course is a high level overview of the Console covering the main functional areas.

-With the console you can:

-* manage node requests to join the Puppet deployment.
-* assign Puppet classes to nodes and groups.
-* view reports and activity graphs.
-* trigger Puppet runs on demand.
-* browse and compare resources on your nodes.
-* view inventory data.
-* invoke orchestration actions on your nodes.
-* manage console users and their access privileges.

 At the end of this course you will be able to:

-* describe the general layout and functional areas of the PE console.
+* Describe the general layout and functional areas of the PE console.

 ## Video